waydabber/m1ddc/README.md

 This little tool controls external displays (connected via USB-C/DisplayPort Alt Mode) using DDC/CI on Apple Silicon Macs.
 Useful to embed in various scripts.

 *Please note that this tool does not support the built-in HDMI port of M1 and entry level M2 Macs.
 This tool does not support Intel Macs.
-You can use [BetterDisplay](https://github.com/waydabber/BetterDisplay#readme) for free DDC control on all Macs and all ports..*
+You can use [BetterDisplay](https://github.com/waydabber/BetterDisplay#readme) for free DDC control on all Macs and all ports.*

 ## Prerequisites